bjackman/bjackman.github.io/_posts/2018-09-30-spicy-father.md

 I sometimes add ground Sichuan pepper, but it doesn't seem to make much difference.
 I suspect that, like with black pepper, pre-ground Sichuan pepper is pretty useless.
 Probably if I bought the whole peppercorns and added them freshly toasted and ground, it would be much better. __Edit__: I got curious and tasted my "ground Sichuan peppercorns" (straight out of its packaging from the shop, which is marked in English)... turns out it was cinnamon!
 However, I've since tried _actual_ ground Suchian peppercorns from another shop and I still think it's pretty useless.

 I also haven't tried adding other spices.
 I bet star anise would go well.
 If you wanted to get freaky you could try adding a few cloves.
-I dunno.
+I dunno. __Edit__: star anise is indeed great.
+One and a half stars seems to be about the right amount for the quantities above.

 Anyway, enjoy!